Gabriel-Andrade-Z/EDU-Codeforces/README.md

-# EDU-Codeforces
+# Codeforces-EDU
-All questions of EDU Codeforces
+All questions of Codeforces EDU